maquhal/PM25-Multimodal-Deep-Learning-Benchmark/README.md

 ## Dissertation

-**Title**

-*A Benchmark of Deep Neural Network Models for PM2.5 Forecasting Using Multimodal Data: A Case Study in Africa and the Middle East*
+**A Benchmark of Deep Neural Network Models for PM2.5 Forecasting Using Multimodal Data: A Case Study in Africa and the Middle East**

-University of Surrey, 2025
+*MSc Dissertation, University of Surrey, 2025*

 ## Citation